sdroege/gstreamer-rs/docs/gstreamer-app/docs.md

 # Returns

-`gst::FlowReturn::Ok` when the buffer list was successfuly queued.
+`gst::FlowReturn::Ok` when the buffer list was successfully queued.
 `gst::FlowReturn::Flushing` when `self` is not PAUSED or PLAYING.
-`gst::FlowReturn::Eos` when EOS occured.
+`gst::FlowReturn::Eos` when EOS occurred.
 <!-- impl AppSrc::fn push_sample -->
 Extract a buffer from the provided sample and adds it to the queue of buffers that the appsrc element will push to its source pad.
 Any